f5devcentral/nginx-one-lab/docs/README.md

 1. From the NGINX One console, in the left-hand menu in the “Manage” section, select “Data Plane Keys”

-2. Select the context menu for the Data Plane Key for your NGINX OSS instance, and select “Revoke”.
+2. Select the context menu for the Data Plane Key you created in lab 1, and select “Revoke”.

     > :warning: **Warning:** Make sure you are revoking your own key and not someone else’s.

     ![Revoking a Data Plane Key](media/image22.png)
+        TODO: Update this image

 3. Confirm the revocation.

     ![Confirming the revocation](media/image23.png)

-4. Repeat steps 2 and 3 for the NGINX Plus instance.
+        TODO: Update this image

-5. From the left-hand menu in the “Manage” section, select “Instances”.
+4. From the left-hand menu in the “Manage” section, select “Instances”.

-6. Select the context menu for the NGINX OSS instance, and select “Delete”.
+5. Select the context menu for the NGINX OSS instance, and select “Delete”.

     > :warning: **Warning:** Make sure you are deleting your own instance and not someone else’s.

     ![Deleting an instance](media/image24.png)

-7. Confirm the deletion.
+6. Confirm the deletion.

     ![Confirming the deletion](media/image25.png)

-8. Repeat steps 6 and 7 for the NGINX Plus instance.
+7. Repeat steps 5 and 6 for the NGINX Plus instance.